The Simple Guide to Spousal Support (Alimony)

 The amount of alimony depends on your specific situation.
 When deciding on the amount of alimony, the court will consider factors like the length of the marriage, both spouses’ income, and standard of living before the divorce.

 How is alimony calculated?

 If you signed a prenuptial agreement, it likely states how alimony will be calculated in your case.
-If not, the court will consider factors like length of the marriage, both spouses’ income, and standard of living before divorce.
+If not, the court will consider factors like the length of the marriage, the income of both spouses, and the standard of living before the divorce.

 Uniform Marriage and Divorce Act

 A spouse is your husband or wife.
-During alimony proceedings you may hear the terms dependent spouse (the one who receives alimony payments) and supporting spouse (the one who pays).
+During alimony proceedings, you may hear the terms dependent spouse (the one who receives support payments) and supporting spouse (the one who pays).

 After your divorce, you typically refer to your former spouse as your ex-wife or ex-husband.

 The Social Security Administration has a formula that determines how much of a spouse’s income may be available.
 You can find more information on it here.